ihmeuw/vivarium/docs/source/concepts/population.rst

 To create a private column to be used as a source for an attribute pipeline, a component must register initializer methods during its setup.
-Any columns that are created and passed to the population view's ``update`` method within these methods will be automatically registered as private columns for that component.
+Any columns that are created and passed to the population view's :meth:`~vivarium.framework.population.population_view.PopulationView.initialize` method within these methods will be automatically registered as private columns for that component.
 The corresponding attribute pipelines will be registered automatically as well.

-To update private column data over the course of a simulation, a component can use the same population view ``update`` method as needed.
+To update private column data over the course of a simulation, a component can use the population view's :meth:`~vivarium.framework.population.population_view.PopulationView.update` method, passing the column name(s) and a modifier function.

 .. note::